 Web 3.0 aims to distance itself from intrusive advertisements and unethical manipulations and abuse you for their growth.
 Well we don’t really have a “they” in Web 3.0 so to speak of.
 In fact, since there are no intermediaries (like tech giants), the revenue generated from using the network is distributed among all the users of the network on merit.
 This is why Web 3.0 is good in that it can reward/stimulate users for their time spent on the web and not vice-versa.

 You might wonder how the web 3 projects would sustain itself if we remove most of the ways used to generate revenue traditionally.
-Depending on the capacity of networks, Web 3 projects/networks can earn close to $1 million daily.
-Over time, the network can sustain itself just with the transaction fees it will be collecting from users even if the fees will be a fraction of what we are used to paying, say, while remitting money to your family in your native country.
+A network can sustain itself with the transaction fees it will be collecting from users even if the fees will be a fraction of what we are used to paying, say, while remitting money to your family in your native country.
+Then there are staking rewards, users can earn interest income by essentially depositing their cryptos (similar to term deposits, albeit, without a middleman), NFTs, and airdrops among others.
 At the moment, the implementation of Web 3.0 may look like an optional addition, but as soon as the level of awareness starts to increase among users – the implementation of Web 3.0 will become a necessity.

 Mathematics, and Not Humans Will Be Market Makers